We often imagine that the face of oral cancer is a male in his 60s who has used tobacco products.

 Delay in Diagnosis: One year

-One-third of my tongue was removed and about 30 lymph nodes.
+One-third of my tongue was removed along with about 30 lymph nodes.
 38 radiation treatments and 3 sessions of chemotherapy.
 It’s been three years and I consider myself very lucky to be alive and enjoy grandchildren!

 My dentist did not know what it was.
 He told me to come back if it didn’t heal.
 So I went back again and he still didn’t know.
 He sent me to an oral surgeon who put me on topical steroids for a few weeks.
 That didn’t work.
 Finally the oral surgeon did a biopsy and we found out that it was cancer.
 Needless to say, I have changed dentists and will not go back to that oral surgeon.
 Too many dentists don’t know how to screen for cancer and even what to look for.

-This photo was taken on my son’s 11th birthday, after my diagnosis, 1 week before surgery.
+This photo was taken on my son’s 11th birthday, after my diagnosis, one week before surgery.

 I was overdue for my twice-yearly dental cleaning.
 The dental hygienist found a swelling on the floor of my mouth, right side.
 I didn’t know about it.
 When asked about my health, I admitted I had some throat soreness the previous week, 2 severe headaches, and a passing earache on the right side.
 X-rays ruled out a clogged duct.
 A needle biopsy of 8-10 sites were all negative for cancer.
 When the entire gland was removed, they found cancer cells.
 I underwent 6.5 weeks of radiation.
 I’ve had a high stress job for over half my life, together with exposure to numerous carcinogens.